 Due to the high levels of rain the past several years, in addition to this winter's rain, the Kinneret water level is 3.055 meters above the lower red line level.

-The Kinneret is now 32 cm below the upper red line threshold which marks 208.8 meters below sea level.
-The sea is currently at the highest level it's been since 2004.
+The lake is now 1.11 meters below the upper red line threshold, which marks 208.8 meters below sea level.

 The police announced that it blocked several sections of Route 90 during Wednesday, as parts of the road were completely flooded.

 Populating the Kinneret with mullets usually takes place once a year.
 It's done in order to preserve the lake's quality of water by maintaining a balanced population of algae.